Instruction: DIY filament dry box – the ANYBOX V2

 Thread the rod mount onto the two threaded rods.

-Secure the rod mount with 2 nuts.
-As before, do not overtighten to avoid damaging the 3D printed rod mount.
+Secure the rod mount with two nuts.
+As before: do not overtighten so that the 3D printed mount is not damaged.

 Put on 2 pulleys and secure them with nuts.

-Congratulations, the filament roll storage is ready.
+Congratulations, the filament spool storage is ready.
 Time for a beer!

 Required purchased parts